wso2/docs-is/en/docs/admin-guide/entries-and-Content.md

 ### Editing resources

-If you select a resource, in its detailed view, you can see the Content panel , which provides a UI to edit, upload, and download the content as
+If you select a resource, in its detailed view, you can see the Content panel, which provides a UI to edit, upload, and download the content as
 follows:

 ![](attachments/22185137/22514094.png)